UsurAndrei/Android-ParentalControl/README.md

 + Project for my Mobile App Development class

 ## Description
 + This project is composed of two applications, one for the parent and one for the child.
 It logs the phone calls, SMS messages and location of the child.
+The parent can see the data in real time, using his own application.

 ## What I've learned so far:
 + Working on the UI of an android application.